skyvine/personal-code/README.md

 [The FSF has published advice on license selection.](https://www.gnu.org/licenses/license-recommendations.html) I generally agree with this advice, except that they recommend using the AGPL only when it "seems likely" that the software will be used on a server.
-I don't see any reason to make a judgement about the liklihood here - if the work is licensed under the AGPL and never gets used on a server, then it is effectively licensed on the GPL and all is well.
+I don't see any reason to make a judgement about the likelihood here - if the work is licensed under the AGPL and never gets used on a server, then it is effectively licensed on the GPL and all is well.
 If it is licensed under the GPL and is unexpectedly used on a server, recovery is difficult, if it is even possible.